MarionetteLabs/marionette-changelog-detail/README.md

-# marionette-upgrade-why
+# Marionette Changelog Detail

 The v2 CHANGELOG is meant to be a succinct description of each change made for v2.
 But such terse statements are only so helpful.
-You might often be left with the big question: "Why?"
-And that's the very question the Marionette Upgrade Why is intended to answer.
+You might often be left wondering why a particular change was made.
+That's question the Changelog Detail is intended to answer.

 To begin, select a v2 change from the menu below.